carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Each subnet within a VPC must be associated with only 1 NACL
   - If you don’t specify, auto associate with default NACL
   - If you associate with new NACL, auto remove previous association
-- Apply to all instances in associated subnet
 - Rules
   - **Support both Allow and Deny rules**
   - **Evaluate rules in number order**, starting with lowest numbered rule.
 NACL rules have number (1 to 32766) and higher precedence to lowest number for e.g. #100 ALLOW <IP> and #200 DENY <IP> means IP is allowed